timsutton/macops.ca/_posts/2016-02-07-developer-binaries-on-os-x-xcode-select-and-xcrun.md

 What's really going on when we call these shim binaries?

+Behind the scenes, if I run `/usr/bin/git`, this shim binary loads functions in `libxcselect.dylib` that can locate the path to the real binary, depending on how the system has been configured.
+One part of this process is to check whether this path contains `usr/lib/libxcrun.dylib`, and the [`xcrun`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/xcrun.1.html) tool, in which case it will invoke `xcrun` to run the binary.

+The `xcrun` binary seems to be present in developer directories included with Xcode but not the CLI tools, and it's also able to query information about SDKs and their included tools. `libxcrun.dylib` is a hard requirement for a developer dir to be validated, however.
+Try for yourself: temporarily rename `usr/lib/libxcrun.dylib` within a developer dir like `/Library/Developer/CommandLineTools` and then try to `xcode-select --switch` to it. `xcode-select` will error that it's an invalid directory.

-Behind the scenes, if I run `/usr/bin/git`, this shim binary calls a function in `libxcselect.dylib` called `xcselect_invoke_xcrun()`, which will call the [`xcrun`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/xcrun.1.html) tool _within that developer directory_ with a set of arguments to specify the binary's full path.
-(If this isn't yet enough indirection for you, `/usr/bin/xcrun` itself is a shim, and so `libxcselect.dylib` contains code to detect whether the executed `xcrun` is a shim).
+(If all of this isn't yet enough indirection for you, `/usr/bin/xcrun` itself is a shim, and so `libxcselect.dylib` contains code to detect whether the executed `xcrun` is a shim.
+Look for the `__xcrun_shim` segment in the `__DATA` section output by the command: `pagestuff /usr/bin/xcrun -a`.)

 ### Developer directories